Print this topic

 Foot anatomy, showing your metatarsals and your phalanges.
 Metatarsals are the long bones in your foot, phalanges are the bones in your toesPain in the ball of your foot (on the sole, near your toes) is called metatarsalgia (met-a-tar-sell-gee-a).
 It comes from the word metatarsals (which are the long bones that run between your ankle and your toes) and "algia" which means pain.
 It can be caused by several different conditions.

-The pain often comes on gradually over some weeks, rather than suddenly, and is worse when you're standing, walking, or running.
+The pain often comes on gradually over several weeks, rather than suddenly, and is worse when you're standing, walking or running.

 You can get pain in one foot or both feet, and under just one spot or across the width of your foot.